Hello, everyone -

 We're all very much looking forward to meeting those of you we haven't yet met and seeing old friends again!

 PS: If you don’t already have a LiveJournal account - yes, some people weren't online when it was big - you can sign up and get one for free by just going to the LJ main page.
-You can also use some other online profiles to post here.
+You can also use some other online profiles to post here if you wish, but the Google Group should have all the info you need.